Healthy Recipes using Field Bean

 - 2 cloves garlic, minced

-- Stir in the cooked field beans and soy sauce, cooking for an additional 2 minutes before serving.
+- Stir in cooked field beans and soy sauce, cook for an additional 2 minutes, and serve hot.

 - 1 cup cooked field beans